katerinamargatina/katerinamargatina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third (final) year Ph.D. student at the [Computer Science](https://www.sheffield.ac.uk/dcs) department at the University of Sheffield🇬🇧.
+I am a third year Ph.D. student at the [Computer Science](https://www.sheffield.ac.uk/dcs) department at the University of Sheffield.
 I am working on natural language processing & machine learning, I am a member of the [SheffieldNLP](https://twitter.com/sheffieldnlp?lang=en) group, and my Ph.D. is funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).